2015–16 Melbourne City FC (women) season

 The 2015–16 Melbourne City FC W-League season was the club's inaugural season in the W-League, following the announcement of the team's formation on 13 May 2015.
 The team is based at the City Football Academy, training on the Academy Pitches at La Trobe University and playing home games at both AAMI Park and CB Smith Reserve.

-The club had a remarkably successful season, winning all 12 of its regular season games and achieving success in the 2016 W-League grand final, completing a perfect season, to claim both a maiden regular season premiership and an end of season championship.
+The club won all 12 of its regular season games and achieving success in the 2016 W-League grand final, completing the season, to claim both a maiden regular season premiership and an end of season championship.